-ITC rules in favor of Apple in patent case, hits HTC with import ban [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+ITC rules in favor of Apple in patent case, hits HTC with import ban [UPDATED]Alex Wagner - Editorial Director of News and Content

 Over the weekend we mentioned that the International Trade Commission was set to hand down a ruling today on a patent case between Apple and HTC, and this afternoon that's precisely what we got.
 The ITC has decided that HTC is guilty of infringing on two claims of Apple patent #5,946,647, which was issued in 1999 and relates to the way that things such as phone numbers are formatted in unstructured documents like email to allow the user to tap on and interact with them.
 The ruling means that HTC-made Android devices running Android 1.6 through 2.2 will face an import ban that won't begin until April 19, 2012 in order give HTC time to react to the decision and implement a workaround.
 In a statement reacting to the ruling, HTC promises that its designers already have a solution in mind:

 "We are gratified that the commission affirmed the judge's determination on the ‘721 and ‘983 patents, and reversed its decision on the ‘263 patent and partially on the ‘647 patent.
 While disappointed that a finding of violation was still found on two claims of the ‘647 patent, we are well prepared for this decision, and our designers have created alternate solutions for the ‘647 patent."